 With drone bathymetry, we can safely analyze coastal and shallow areas as easily as we can open water.
 Bathymetric sensors translate sound into images allowing you to see into the depths of rivers, lakes, and oceans.

 While high-resolution methods have yet to be perfected for deep ocean bathymetry, its provides a high degree of accuracy where used in relatively shallow water.
 Traditionally, these methods rely on ship based sonar to collect and compile data for studies.
 However, this method has some limitations.

 Since sonar can only measure a set area at a given time, and ships are confined to defined pathways, a ship-based solution often requires several passes on a single route in order to “stitch” data together.
 An additional challenge is that ships are confined to certain depths, making near shore bathymetry or bathymetry of shallow areas difficult or impossible to capture.
 As such, Ship based solutions (while ideal in deep water environments) can prove to be costly and difficult to implement in near-shore or shallow water environments.

 In these situations, a drone-based bathymetric survey provides a significant advantage.
-By equipping a drone with a bathymetric sensor, we can safely cover off coastal and shallow areas as easily as we can open water.
-Additionally, the drone’s precise positioning while following the survey routes and ability to fly at a constant speed and specified low altitudes result in high accuracy measurements on the first pass.
+Additionally, the drone’s precise positioning while following the survey routes, ability to fly at a constant speed and low altitudes capabilities, result in high accuracy measurements on the first pass.